trilinos/Trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 one wants to build and install package ``<TRIBITS_PACKAGE_2>`` but does not want to build and run the test suite for that package.

-Alternatively, one can use an "include-list" appraoch to enable packages and only enable tests for specific packages, for example, configuring with::
+Alternatively, one can use an "include-list" approach to enable packages and only enable tests for specific packages, for example, configuring with::

   -D <Project>_ENABLE_<TRIBITS_PACKAGE_1>=ON \